vitorleal/vitorleal.github.io/README.md

-## My personal website
+## My personal website/blog
-This is my website/blog using [HarpJS](http://harpjs.com/) to generate the static content.
+This is my website/blog using [Harp.js](http://harpjs.com/) to generate the static content.

 ## License